Confederation of Turkish Real Trade Unions

 The Confederation of Turkish Real Trade Unions (HAK-İŞ) is one of the four major national trade union centers in Turkey.
 It was founded October 22, 1976, and has a membership of 680,000.
-It was established as a confederation of trade unions close to Islamist National Salvation Party.
+It was founded as a confederation of trade unions close to Islamist National Salvation Party and it is now close to Justice and Development Party.

 HAK-İŞ is affiliated with the International Trade Union Confederation, and the European Trade Union Confederation.

 Affiliates

 HAK-İŞ has 21 affiliated unions.